jackalope-design/Quality-management-plan/README.md

 Made for the class: **CSC 485 - Quality Assurance**

-This is a full QA analasiss report of a prodject I did for my datastructures class.
-Me and my groupmates focused on: Testcases, Boundary Value Analsys, Controll and Dataflow, C-use and P-use, Object Orintation testing, State testing, Loop coverage, equivalance classes, and Polymorphism tests.
+This is a full QA analysis report of a project I did for my data structures class.
+Me and my groupmates focused on: Test Cases, Boundary Value Analysis, Control and Dataflow, C-use and P-use, Object Orientation testing, State testing, Loop coverage, equivalence classes, and Polymorphism tests.